Looking for a point of sale software for your retail store?

 But if researching on the web is too tedious for you and you rather get your hands dirty quickly on a point of sale system, then I’ve got a POS recommendation for you – Quickbooks Point of Sale.

 Quickbooks point of sale is actually a desktop application.
 In the past, in order to give the software a try, you would need to either download a trial version or check out a friend’s copy.

 Now, with the power of the Internet, anyone can actually try out Quickbooks Point of Sale.
 All you need is an Internet connection and a compatible browser to test drive the software.
 To check out Quickbooks Point of Sale online, click here.

 I actually gave the POS system a try and these are my observations:

 - When you start the POS system, you’ll be presented with a Point of Sale Learning Center to help you learn more about the system before you begin.
 The best part, the tutorials are video based so you won’t need to read a lot.

-- The POS dashboard shows an overview of sales summary and a list of best selling items.
+- The POS dashboard shows an overview of the sales summary and a list of best-selling items.
 Customizing the dashboard is also as simple as dragging and dropping content into the pages.